hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 }
 ```

 Now, let's prepare the properties files.
-Spring properties are divided in two groups:
+Spring properties are divided in two groups (at least):
-- Embedded properties that will be included in the jar application.
+- Embedded properties that will be included as part of the jar application to be deployed.
-- External properties set up by DevOps when deploying the application in production.
+- External properties set up by DevOps (as a separate file) when deploying the application in production or any environment.

 ### Prepare the Embedded Properties File

-Embeded properties define the default values for Spring, and they will be included in the jar file when building.
+Embeded properties define the default values for Spring, and they will be included in the jar file when building it.
 Create the file `src/main/resources/application.properties` as:

 ```properties